Expert on a mission to help women handle money

 In the case of divorce, Wall knows that women who are not educated about how to fight for what is rightfully theirs can end up with “the fuzzy end of the lollipop,” she said, quoting Marilyn Monroe from “Some Like It Hot.”

 To that end, Wall has made it a mission to help women help themselves through untying the knot and handling their money before, during and after a divorce.

-Although Wall commands $200 for advice through her accounting and financial planning firm she runs from her Carmel Valley home, the average woman can take advantage of her expertise for very little money.
+Although Wall commands $200/hour for advice through her accounting and financial planning firm she runs from her Carmel Valley home, the average woman can take advantage of her expertise for very little money.